By Bethany Mattocks

 This is a documentary that has a countdown to the Russian Revolution showing events day by day until the revolution occurs in October 1917.
 It explains why the revolution happened and why this is important.
 The revolution was very important it showed how the people could take power and get what they wanted.
 It showed a big change in history and affects how the world is today.

-This documentary explains about the Russian Revolution in a simple yet informative way so even if you have no previous knowledge of Russia you can understand it.
-It explains about the key figures: Lenin, Trotsky, Stalin, Kerensky and more using historians to get in depth profiles on them.
-Also, because of the use of many different historians it offers many points of view and you do not get bored of hearing the same voice constantly.
+This documentary explains the Russian Revolution in a simple yet informative way so even if you have no previous knowledge of Russia you can understand it.
+It explains the key figures: Lenin, Trotsky, Stalin, Kerensky and more using historians to get in-depth profiles on them.
+Also, because of the use of many different historians, it offers many points of view and you do not get bored of hearing the same voice constantly.

 I also love all the use of film to depict historical reconstructions as it really illustrates what is being said and makes the documentary incredibly fascinating as it is trying to represent a previous event in history to a contemporary audience.